We're Gonna Die: Father

-Young Jean Lee’s father was diagnosed with advanced stage lung cancer and only had a year and a half to live.
+Lee’s father was diagnosed with advanced stage lung cancer and only had a year and a half to live.
 He was a very healthy person and survived chemotherapy for three years while working.
 One day the father went to the doctor and they said there was this miracle drug that only less than two percent of people have the genetics to take, and it will save her father’s life.
 Where they had the trial to test if he has the genetic mutation was a six hour long drive.
 Her father was not in the best health to travel but they made the trip anyway.
 The test took two full days and then they had to wait a month to get the results back.
 When the test results came back it was positive.
 He was part of that two percent.
 They had gone back to the clinic that was six hours away, but when they got there they told them that the blood sample wasn’t large enough.
 They needed to retake the sample and wait another month for the results so that they could release the medication.
 The only concern was that they didn’t think he would live that long.
 They asked a doctor to just give them the medication but legally he could not because it wasn’t guaranteed that it would work on him.
 All the doctor could do was put a rush on the medication.
 As they waited they stayed at a hotel and her father’s condition worsened.
 He was barely able to breathe, even with an oxygen tank.
 Eventually he had to be hospitalized to keep him stable.
-This is when Young Jean Lee shows up.
-One night while Young Jean Lee slept at the hospital her father woke up in a panic trying to rip out the tube that was down his throat, feeding him oxygen.
+This is when Lee shows up.
+One night while Lee slept at the hospital her father woke up in a panic trying to rip out the tube that was down his throat, feeding him oxygen.
 This kept happening throughout the night.
 The nurses say it is because when you’re sedated you wake up not knowing anything or what’s going on so you panic.
-Young Jean Lee had a terrible thought that her father did know what was going on and he was trying to take the tube out of his mouth so that he could say something.
+Lee had a terrible thought that her father did know what was going on and he was trying to take the tube out of his mouth so that he could say something.
 They couldn’t do anything but keep the cycle going because if they gave him more sedatives he would die and if they took the tube out of his throat he would die.
-The next morning the blood sample came back confirming her father’s genetic mutation, but he passed away that afternoon.
-Young Jean Lee was enraged by this situation and by what happened with her father.
+The next morning the blood sample came back confirming her father’s genetic mutation, but he died that afternoon.
+Lee was enraged by this situation and by what happened with her father.
 She wasn’t eating and couldn’t sleep.
 When someone tried to help her she would just get even more angry, until she got a letter from her friend Beth.